Merrimack Valley Philharmonic Orchestra

 Ms. Rossi is a lifelong resident of the Merrimack Valley.
 Her career has been as a Certified Orthodontic assistant for Dr. Milton J. Meyers in Lawrence and Dr. Thomas Leonard in North Andover.
 She is a private voice student of Allen Combs who is a Phillips Academy faculty member and the Music Director and Conductor of The Andover Choral Society.
 She joined The Andover Choral Society three years ago and soon joined the Board .
 Her official title on the ACS Board is Ticket Chairman, however, due to her enthusiasm, she is involved with almost every aspect of the group.

-Diane BourdonTiezzi
+Diane B.Tiezzi

 Advisory Board

-Dorothy C. Bruno Rene H. DiSimone
+Rene H. DiSimone

-Linda Prescott Cynthia Randall
+Cynthia Randall

 Special Volunteers